Paris Davis: Military career

 Davis was commissioned as a Reserve Component officer on 1 June 1959, and earned Airborne and Ranger qualifications in 1960, and Special Forces qualification in 1962.
 His initial overseas tours included South Korea, South Vietnam (1962–1963) and Okinawa, Japan.

-Davis arrived for his second tour in South Vietnam in April 1965 and took command of 5th Special Forces Group A-team A-321 at Camp Bồng Sơn (14.417°N 109.003°E), Bình Định Province, II Corps.
+Davis arrived for his second tour in South Vietnam in April 1965 and took command of the 5th Special Forces Groups Team A-321 at Camp Bồng Sơn (14.417°N 109.003°E), Bình Định Province, II Corps.

 On 18 June 1965, Davis and three of his Special Forces team led the Army of the Republic of Vietnam (ARVN) 883rd Regional Forces Company in an attack on a Viet Cong (VC) base.
-The following account was written by Davis:We had just finished a successful raid on a Viet Cong Regimental Headquarters, killing upwards of one hundred of the enemy.
+The following account was written by Davis:

+We had just finished a successful raid on a Viet Cong Regimental Headquarters, killing upwards of one hundred of the enemy.
 The raid had started shortly after midnight.
 We had four Americans and the 883rd Vietnamese Regional Force Company participating in the raid.
 After the raid was completed the first platoon of the 883rd Company broke and started to run just about the same time I gave the signal to pull in the security guarding the river bank.
 I went after the lead platoon, MSG Billy Waugh was with the second platoon, SSG David Morgan was with the third platoon and SP-1 Brown was with the fourth platoon.
 It was just beginning to get light (dawn) when I caught up to the first platoon and got them organized and we were hit by automatic machine gun fire.
 It was up front and the main body of the platoon was hit by the machine gun.
 I was hit in the hand by a fragment from a hand grenade.
 About the time I started moving the platoon back to the main body, I heard firing and saw a wounded friendly VN soldier running from the direction of the firing.
 He told me that the remainder of the 883rd Company was under attack.
 I moved the platoon I had back towards the main body.
 When I reached the company, the enemy had it pinned down in an open field with automatic weapons and mortar fire.